rbrasga/SPPD-Deck-Tracker/README.md

 	  * $> mv /etc/security/cacerts/xxxxxxxx.0
 	  * $> chmod 644 /etc/security/cacerts/xxxxxxxx.0
 	  * $> mount -o remount,ro /system
+    * If you get an error about "Invalid License", then you have to reinstall SPPD. (something about rooting the device makes it happen)

 For iPhone:
   * Run the Deck Tracker